SteffenNeumann/Hangarplaner/WARP.md

   - Read-only (Sync): reads from server; client edits do not write to server
   - Read/Write (Master): writes to server and reads from server; multiple users can be write-enabled in parallel (multi-master)
 - Client-side gating
-  - Writes: All server writes are centralized through `window.serverSync.syncWithServer()`; header `X-Sync-Role: master` is sent only in Read/Write (Master) mode
+  - Writes: All server writes are centralized through `window.serverSync.syncWithServer()`; header `X-Sync-Role: master` is sent only when in Master mode
   - Reads: All server reads are gated by the Read Data toggle.
 When Read is OFF, the app skips initial server load at startup and disables periodic read-back.
 Write-only mode is no longer supported.
   - Display options in read-only mode save locally only and show “Saved locally (read-only mode)”
 - UI behavior in Read-only (Sync)